bluefroguk1/empire-dump/content/Wiki/Winds Of Fortune/When the ship comes in.md

 ## Citadels of [[Axos]]
 * Any character with a Congregation can sell [[Liao]] in downtime for [[18 Rings]] a dose (rather than the more usual 12) Word from traders visiting the Towers of Kantor is that the Axou attitude towards the Empire remains broadly positive.
 Several of the more well-connected merchants speak particularly highly of Tarquinius of Ankarien (the current Imperial [[Ambassador to Axos]]).
 The Axou continue to pay over the odds for Liao.
 While there are still some voices concerned about what use it might be being put to, the price remains half again as high as it has been in recent years.
-The [[Imperial Synod]] could still use a [[Statement of Principle]] to encourage or discourage the trade of liao to Axos, and if the statement passed with a greater majority, it might influence the outcome of this [[Opportunity]].
+The [[Imperial Synod]] could still use a [[Statement of Principle]] to encourage or discourage the trade of liao to Axos, and if the statement passed with a greater majority, it might influence the outcome of this Opportunity.
 Likewise, the [[Imperial Senate]] may pass a [[Senate motion]] to aMend the law regarding the trade of liao to the Axou - making it illegal - in which case they could remove this opportunity completely.
 ## [[Principalities of Jarm]]
 * The northern port of Kavor will supply an additional ingot of green iron in the coming season.
 * The southern port of Vezak will supply an additional crystal mana to each visiting ship.